 Home Remedies for Mosquito Bites

-These remedies for mosquito bite relief for babies are effective and don’t have any side effects.
+If you are looking to treat mosquito bites on babies, a home remedy is a safe solution.
+These remedies for infant mosquito bite relief are effective and don’t have any side effects.
 The ingredients needed are available in your kitchen itself!

 1. Cover With Mosquito Nets